Nanoparticle: 20th century

-During the 1970s and 80s, when the first thorough fundamental studies with nanoparticles were underway in the United States (by Granqvist and Buhrman) and Japan (within an ERATO Project), researchers used the term ultrafine particles.
-However, during the 1990s, before the National Nanotechnology Initiative was launched in the United States, the term nanoparticle had become more common (for example, see the same senior author's paper 20 years later addressing the same issue, lognormal distribution of sizes).
+During the 1970s and 80s, when the first thorough fundamental studies with nanoparticles were underway in the United States by Granqvist and Buhrman and Japan within an ERATO Project, researchers used the term ultrafine particles.
+However, during the 1990s, when the National Nanotechnology Initiative was launched in the United States, the term nanoparticle became more common, for example, see the same senior author's paper 20 years later addressing the same issue, lognormal distribution of sizes.

 Morphology and structure

-Nanoparticles occur in a great variety of shapes, which have been given many informal names such as nanospheres, nanorods, nanochains, nanostars, nanoflowers, nanoreefs, nanowhiskers, nanofibers, and nanoboxes.
+Nanoparticles occur in a great variety of shapes, which have been given many names such as nanospheres, nanorods, nanochains, decahedral nanoparticles, nanostars, nanoflowers, nanoreefs, nanowhiskers, nanofibers, and nanoboxes.

 The shapes of nanoparticles may be determined by the intrinsic crystal habit of the material, or by the influence of the environment around their creation, such as the inhibition of crystal growth on certain faces by coating additives, the shape of emulsion droplets and micelles in the precursor preparation, or the shape of pores in a surrounding solid matrix.
-Some applications of nanoparticles may require specific shapes, as well as specific sizes or size ranges.
+Some applications of nanoparticles require specific shapes, as well as specific sizes or size ranges.

 Amorphous particles typically adopt a spherical shape (due to their microstructural isotropy).

-The study of fine particles is called micromeritics.

 Variations

 Semi-solid and soft nanoparticles have been produced.
 A prototype nanoparticle of semi-solid nature is the liposome.
 Various types of liposome nanoparticles are currently used clinically as delivery systems for anticancer drugs and vaccines.

 The breakdown of biopolymers into their nanoscale building blocks is considered a potential route to produce nanoparticles with enhanced biocompatibility and biodegradability.
 The most common example is the production of nanocellulose from wood pulp.
-Other examples are nanolignin, nanchitin, or nanostarches.
+Other examples are nanolignin, nanochitin, or nanostarches.

 Nanoparticles with one half hydrophilic and the other half hydrophobic are termed Janus particles and are particularly effective for stabilizing emulsions.
-They can self-assemble at water/oil interfaces and act as Pickering stabilizers.
+They can self-assemble at water/oil interfaces and act as pickering stabilizers.

 Hydrogel nanoparticles made of N-isopropylacrylamide hydrogel core shell can be dyed with affinity baits, internally.
 These affinity baits allow the nanoparticles to isolate and remove undesirable proteins while enhancing the target analytes.

 Nucleation and growth

 Impact of nucleation

 Nucleation lays the foundation for the nanoparticle synthesis.
 Initial nuclei play a vital role on the size and shape of the nanoparticles that will ultimately form by acting as templating nuclei for the nanoparticle itself.
 Long-term stability is also determined by the initial nucleation procedures.
 Homogeneous nucleation occurs when nuclei form uniformly throughout the parent phase and is less common.
 Heterogeneous nucleation, however, forms on areas such as container surfaces, impurities, and other defects.
-Crystals may form simultaneously if nucleation is fast, creating a more monodisperse product.
-However, slow nucleation rates can cause formation of a polydisperse population of crystals with various sizes.
+Crystals can form simultaneously when nucleation occurs rapidly, resulting in a more uniform (monodisperse) product.
+In contrast, slow nucleation rates often lead to a diverse (polydisperse) population of crystals with varying sizes.[citation needed] This phenomenon is exemplified in the formation of CaCO3 crystals.
 Controlling nucleation allows for the control of size, dispersity, and phase of nanoparticles.

 The process of nucleation and growth within nanoparticles can be described by nucleation, Ostwald ripening or the two-step mechanism-autocatalysis model.